spncrhrstn/spencerharston.com/src/posts/drafts/pc-build-2024.md

 Last, having patience to wait to purchase components or good deals was probably the hardest part.
 Case in point: the AMD 7900 GRE was released just after I bought everything and put it together.
 The value of the 7900 GRE seemed like a good deal, the same rate as my 7800 XT.
 The MSRP was higher of course, but a few weeks later, a specific model of the 7900 GRE went on sale at the same price I paid for mine.
 If I had to choose, I would've gone for that without hesitation.
 But oh well, such is life.
 The thing I've learned with PC components and other technology is that there is always going to be something better right around the corner (Moore's Law and all that).
 Post-purchase regret is real, but I just have to accept the fact that it's going to happen.
 I am happy with what I ended up with, and it'll be perfectly fine for years to come.

+Oh, and I need a name for this PC.

 ## Retiring the Old Guy
 The QLC PC has served me well, and now I'm faced with I should do with it.
 I'm hesitant to get rid of it, I always feel like there's a use for outdated technology that still works.
-On the other hand, I have no place to put it so that it can actually be of use.^[Approximately 64% of my decision to build a new PC was to downsize the tower.
+On the other hand, I have no place to put it so that it can actually be of use.^[Approximately 48% of my decision to build a new PC was to downsize the tower.
 Now I have two.
 Space is a commodity I'm quickly running out of in my office area.]

 If I were to repurpose it, I'd most likely turn it into a home server, replacing the even older laptop that is currently being used as one.
 Of course, where would I put it that's not on a floor, and what would the energy use be compared to the laptop?
 I could also use it as an HTPC, but again, space is still quite limited (and also the kid factor in the living room).
 I'm also thinking about saving it as a family PC and start getting the kids familiar with computers, but this couldn't happen until the youngest is less pull-on-every-cord-prone.